Yousefx10/HTML-App-Inventor/project/notes.md

 ### - option to remove SELECTED SCREEN.
 ### - option to SWITCH BETWEEN SCREENS WHILE CODING IN MAIN SCREEN.
 ### - option to SWITCH BETWEEN FROM ACTION BLOCK.

+# this code will be used to fix dialog size when resizing
+`window.addEventListener("resize", setDialogPosition);`